BM-27-DR/Marix_based_parity_method_for_error_and_detection/README.md

 Run easy_spot_error_all_3_bits.py and provide the image path.
 After that give the value of p where p is the size of matrix (p*p) matrix.
 This script generates a binary file of the image and performs error detection and correction.

 ## Additional Scripts:
-Run CAN.py, energy.py, plot1.py, and memory.py for getting the time comparison , energy comparison and the RAM graph.
+Run CAN.py, energy.py, plot1.py, and memory.py for getting the time comparison, energy comparison, overhead comparison and  RAM(peak memory) comparison graph respectively.

 ## Libraries Used